kontenbase/baas-ecosystem/README.md

 - Can expose the REST API or GraphQL.
 - Can be cloud-hosted (available instantly) or self-hosted (usually open source or on-premise).
 - Comparable to Headless CMS (Content Management System).
+- Can be categorized as low-code and no-code.

 ### References